 Adrià, who came with his minder and translator José Andrés (he's the first figure on the left, next to Katz's co-owner Alan Dell), didn't much care for the egg cream, but he loved the pastrami.
 The man has taste.

-Robyn; my wife, Vicky; and I all took one car to upstate New York for then Serious Eats managing editor (and founder of Slice and A Hamburger Today) Adam Kuban's wedding in 2010.
+Robyn, my wife Vicky, and I all took one car to upstate New York for then Serious Eats managing editor (and founder of Slice and A Hamburger Today) Adam Kuban's wedding in 2010.
 So, of course, we went food-exploring and came across an old, funky roadside soft-serve joint.
 Why were Vicky and I so happy?
 Because soft-serve makes you smile, that's why.

 Whenever there was a pie tasting in the office, everyone (and I mean everyone) participated.
 In this 2011 photo, we're tasting mail-order pies in the Grand Street office for an Every Day With Rachael Ray magazine story.
 All serious eaters love pie, and, thanks in large part to Stella Parks, one of the country's finest pastry chefs, we have tons of terrific pie recipes on the site.

 Kenji made his incomparable sliders for the first (and only, as it turned out) Serious Eats All-Star Sandwich Festival, held on Governors Island in NYC on July 23, 2011.
 I don't know why we were smiling: It was 107 degrees that day.
 Amazingly, everyone really did have an awesome time.
-For more about that magical (and very hot) day, check out our slideshow of photos from the festival.

 The 2012-era Serious Eats crew gathers for a rare food-free photo op.
 Clockwise from top left: myself, former culinary director Kenji López-Alt, New York editor Max Falkowitz, Sweets editor Carrie Vasios Mullins, Chicago editor Nick Kindelsperger, managing editors Carey Jones and Erin Zimmer Strenio, videographer Jessica Leibowitz, account manager/Cereal Eats columnist Leandra Palermo Levine, Drinks editor Maggie Hoffman, general manager Alaina Browne, A Hamburger Today editor/staff photographer Robyn Lee, and Slice editor Meredith Smith.